Promote your brand and services with targeted social media advertising and start reaping the benefits of

 The sheer variety of ad types and formats on offer can be bewildering.
-On Facebook alone, you can choose from:
+On Facebook alone, you can choose from the following:

-- Video ads: A versatile format encompassing everything from short, looping clips to long video productions designed for desktop viewing.
+A versatile format encompassing everything from short, looping clips to long video productions.

 These are just a few examples of the many ad types available on only one social media platform, albeit the biggest one in the world.
 Depending on your target audience and marketing goals, you might be better off targeting another platform.
 LinkedIn is the first choice for many B2B businesses, for example.